What you need to know about Drinking and Driving in Manitoba

 About Gerri Wiebe

 Gerri Wiebe is an experienced criminal Defence lawyer in Winnipeg.
-She is a partner in Bueti Wasyliw Wiebe, one of Winnipeg’s Premier criminal law firms.
+She is a partner in Bueti Gerri Wiebe, one of Winnipeg’s Premier criminal law firms.
 Gerri has represented clients charged with all sorts of offences ranging from Impaired Driving to First Degree Murder.
 She brings more than a decade of expertise to battling criminal charges and has an established track record of succeeding.
 As a proficient Impaired Driving Lawyer, Gerri Wiebe will give you the insight that you will need to make the finest and most informed decisions regarding how to proceed.